joelparkerhenderson/demo-swift-charts/README.md

   * At the top of the class, add `import Charts`

-The result looks like this:
+Edit the code to be like this:

 ```swift
 import UIKit
 import Charts